lue-bird/elm-language-server-rs/README.md

 > Status: **not ready for use but trying it on small projects probably works**

-A minimal LSP language server for [elm](https://elm-lang.org/), written in rust and elm (which itself gets transpiled into rust when building).
+A minimal LSP language server for [elm](https://elm-lang.org/), written in rust.

 ## goals
 - fast